-The running and sports injury clinic was developed to provide a diagnostic service to injured runners and other athletes.
-In order to understand the cause of running injuries sophisticated and precise biomechanical analysis must be conducted.
-This type of evaluation includes a computerized gait analysis that utilizes a state of the art motion analysis laboratory.
-The motion analysis laboratory includes : specialized treadmill, 3D video analysis system with special software, surface electromyography system and ground reaction force plate.
+NYDNR’s running and sports injury clinic was developed to provide a diagnostic service to injured runners and other athletes.
+In order to understand the cause of running injuries, sophisticated and precise biomechanical analysis must be conducted.
+This evaluation includes a computerized gait analysis that utilizes our state of the art motion analysis laboratory, with a specialized treadmill, a 3D video analysis system with special software, a surface electromyography system, and ground reaction force plates.

-An initial evaluation is performed to determine how one’s structure may be influencing their movement.
-This comprehensive evaluation includes taking a detailed injury history, assessing shoes and abnormal wear patterns, and assessing structure and alignment focusing on the trunk and lower extremity.
+An initial evaluation is performed to determine how the athlete’s unique body structure may be influencing their movement.
+This comprehensive evaluation includes a detailed injury history, assessing shoes and abnormal wear patterns, and assessing bodily structure and alignment, with a focus on the trunk and lower extremities.

 During gait analysis, movement patterns are monitored as the athlete runs a course constructed the lab.
 A 3D camera motion analysis system gathers data and delivers it to a computer, where joint angles and speed of motion are calculated from this information.